josalbert456/SDL2Box2D/README.md

 WARNING:
   Anyone who can see this post, please note that, in China there is an evil place, it is full of evil things, it is Guilin City, Guangxi Province.
   I have just stayed there for only one afternoon, 500 RMB (200 dollars) is stolen by some evil things.
-Please remember this place and never come here or don't stay this place longer.
+Please remember this place and never come here or don't stay in this place longer.